High Mountain Military Group: 19861993: Capability development & experimentation

-1993-1999 : The three poles challenge
+19931999: The Three Poles Challenge

 The group at the South pole.

-In 1993, after ascending the Everest, Alain Estève decided to continue with the exploration of the North and South poles.
-In 1996, they reached the North Pole after 970 km in complete autonomy and the South Pole has been reached and the Three Poles Challenge completed in 1999 after a raid of 1350 km without th commandant Estève who was victim of a fatal fall in Norway in 1997.
+In 1993, after ascending Everest, Alain Estève decided to continue with the exploration of the North and South poles.
+In 1996, they reached the North Pole after 970 km.
+The South Pole was later reached and the Three Poles Challenge completed in 1999 after 1350 km.
+The challenge was completed without Estève, who was victim of a fatal fall in Norway in 1997.

-2000-2004 : the return to the mountains
+20002010: Return to the mountains

-In 2001, they opened a way in the Baffin island on a peak named after Alain Estève.
-They achieved the 2nd ascension of the Mont Ross in the Kerguelen Islands, 25 yearsafter the first ascension by the French Federation of Mountaineering and Climbing.
+In 2001, the GMHM opened a new route in Baffin Island on a peak named after Alain Estève.
+They achieved the 2nd ascent of Mont Ross in the Kerguelen Islands, 25 years after the first ascent by the French Federation of Mountaineering and Climbing.

-In 2002, the Group made several openings in the massif of Garhwal in India (Arwa Tower, Arwa Spire, Arwa Crest) and the Minya Konka in China.
-In 2003, an accident causes the death of captain Choudens and lieutenant Renard on the Shishapangma.
+In 2002, the group made several openings in the massif of Garhwal in India (Arwa Tower, Arwa Spire, Arwa Crest) and the Minya Konka in China.
+In 2003, an accident caused the death of Captain Choudens and Lieutenant Renard on Shishapangma.

-2005-2010 : The seven continents challenge

-The new objective of the group is to represent the seven kind of modern alpinism all around the world.
-As a part of this project, they went to Mali in January 2005 to open seven ways of free climbing on the Hand of Fatima and the Mount Hombori, then in Chilean Patagonia the group opened a mixed climbing way on the Hombro-Norte.
+The GMHM went to Mali in January 2005 to open seven free climbing routes on the Hand of Fatima and Mount Hombori.
+Then in Chilean Patagonia, the group opened a mixed climbing way on the Hombro-Norte.

-2011 : Sur le fil de Darwin
+2011: Sur le fil de Darwin

 Members of the group resting during the expedition on the cordillera Darwin.

-In October 2011, six members of the group became the firsts to cross the 180 km of the Cordillera Darwin and in 29 days.
+In October 2011, six GMHM members became the first to cross the 180 km of the Cordillera Darwin and in 29 days.

-2012 : Kamet
+2012: Kamet

-Six month after returning from the Cordillera Darwin, they returned to the Kamet with 4 alpinists.
-The group had already opened a way there with Jean-Claude Marmier.
-The new way, "Spicy game", is a success and the subject of a Piolets d'Or.
+Six months after returning from the Cordillera Darwin, they returned to Kamet with a team of 4 alpinists.
+The group had already opened a route on Kamet with Jean-Claude Marmier.
+The new route, "Spicy game", was the subject of a Piolets d'Or.

-2013-2014 : Shishapangma
+20132015: Shishapangma and Annapurna

-In 2013 The groups returns to the Shishapangma, scene of a disaster that shook the group ten years earlier.
-That year, bad weather and differences in motivation within the team force the group to retreat.
-The next spring they return to this mountain and ascend successfully the south face of the Kamet.
+In 2013 the group returned to Shishapangma, the scene of a disaster that shook the group ten years earlier.
+That year, bad weather and differences in motivation within the team forced a retreat.
+The next spring the Group returned to the mountain and successfully ascended the south face.

-2015 : Annapurna

-In 2015, the group decided to ascend the Annapurna, but after a long and intense training, bad weather blocks them from ascending.
+In 2015, the group decided undertook an expedition to Annapurna.
+After a long and intense training period, bad weather blocked them from successfully ascending.